guillaume-hoareau/ELK-CPACF/part3.md

 ![alt text](https://github.com/guikarai/ELK-CPACF/blob/master/images/Capture%20d%E2%80%99%C3%A9cran%202018-05-24%20%C3%A0%2011.48.53%20(2).png)

 ### 5. Vizualization builder
-In the visualization builder, choose the metric aggregation for the visualization’s Y axis: average
+In the visualization builder, choose the metric aggregation for the visualization’s Y axis: Average In the visualization builder, choose the metric field for the visualization’s Y axis: AES CBC For the visualizations X axis, select a bucket aggregation: Date Histogram For the visualizations X axis, select a bucket field: @Timestamp For the visualizations X axis, select a bucket interval: Auto

+Now click on play button as follow:
 ![alt text](https://github.com/guikarai/ELK-CPACF/blob/master/images/Capture%20d%E2%80%99%C3%A9cran%202018-05-24%20%C3%A0%2011.49.17%20(2).png)

-For the visualizations X axis, select a bucket aggregation:
+You should be able to visualize incoming crypto metrics with a bar chart.

+### 6. Now on the top right bar, click on Save.

+### 7. Save as "AES" your first vizualization chart.
 ![alt text](https://github.com/guikarai/ELK-CPACF/blob/master/images/Capture%20d%E2%80%99%C3%A9cran%202018-05-24%20%C3%A0%2011.47.40%20(2).png)

 Repeat the creation of visualization with DES, TDES, SHA-1 and DRBG-SHA-512.
 Your visualization collection should look like the following: